tilezen/vector-datasource/docs/layers.md

 **Gotchas:**

-* `lake` features with `alkaline=yes` and `playa` features are sourced solely from Natural Earth.
+* `lake` features with `alkaline: true` and `playa` features are sourced solely from Natural Earth.
 Zooming in, your feature may disappear (there is no equivalent in OpenStreetMap).
 Beware the desert around Great Salt Lake in Utah!
 * Some of the minor kinds (like `bay`, `strait`, and `fjord`) are used for label_placement points only, as their area would duplicate water polygons already present from openstreetmapdata.com.

 #### Water kind values (lines):